Table of Contents

 4- One Lord

 “There is … one Lord Jesus Christ, through whom are all things, and through whom we live” (1 Corinthians 8:6).
-He is Lord by creation and by re-creation, and all authority rests with Him. full submission to Him is the believer’s greatest joy.
+He is Lord by creation and by re-creation, and all authority rests with Him.
+Full submission to Him is the believer’s greatest joy.
 And those who offer full loyalty to the Lord are not in hostility with one another.

-Baptism by water clearly symbolizes death and resurrection.
+Baptism by water clearly symbolizes death and resurrection (Mark 16:16).
 Also, it is a mark of cleansing and separation from sin.
 Baptism represents the joining of the life of the believer in such close union with the life of Christ that the two become, as it were, one spiritual unity (1 Corinthians 12:12, 13, 27; Galatians 3:27).
 Those that make a decision to be part of God’s body or the church, mature spiritually together into the likeness of Christ’s death and resurrection (Romans 6:3–5).

 7- One God and Father of All

 Paul writes, “there is one God, the Father, of whom are all things” (1 Corinthians 8:6).
 The Christian knows God as his loving, compassionate, and understanding Father.
-God created all people; He provides all things needful for their happiness; He protects them as a father does his children; He pities them in their pain, helps them to face their troubles, and in every way reveals Himself as their loving friend (Psalms 68:5; 103:13; Jeremiah 31:9).
+God created all people; He provides all things needful for their happiness; He protects them as a father does his children; He pities them in their pain, helps them to face their troubles, and in every way reveals Himself as their loving Father (Psalms 68:5; 103:13; Jeremiah 31:9).
 The heathens don’t know God as a father, but only as a mighty being who has great powers and who must be appeased

 In His service,